 You’ve been so excited since you got the double line on the pregnancy test.
 Or, maybe you weren’t, but you’ve come around to the idea after the shock wore off.
-You figured out your due date, started planning how you would tell your family and friends, and thought about names.
+You figured out your due date, started planning how you would tell your family memebers and friends, and thought about names.

 Cope with Miscarriage

-Miscarriage is not talked about as openly as it should be since one in five diagnosed pregnancies will end in miscarriage.
+Miscarriage is not talked about as openly as it should be since one in five diagnosed pregnancies end in miscarriage.
 These odds increase exponentially the older you are, or if you have a history of previous miscarriage.

 So what are some things that are helpful when dealing with miscarriage?
 How can you heal emotionally from a miscarriage?
 How do you grieve your miscarriage and move forward?
 Here are some things that are helpful to know.